Click on the subheadings below to visit the RSE, Eco School and Forest School pages of our website.

 All children take part in weekly PSHE lessons which are engaging and relevant for their age group.
 We use the 'Jigsaw - The Mindful Approach to PSHE' scheme to provide a scaffolding of progression across the school.
 The whole school engages in half termly the following topics - Being me in my world,Celebrating Difference, Dreams and Goals, Healthy Me, Relationships and Changing Me.
 We supplement this through related topic work, our approach to personal development, Forest School and actively teaching emotional regulation.

-Additionally, at Brill School, our monthly Christian Values to be embedded into daily school life and the curriculum.
-We believe placing our Values at the centre of school life produces empathetic, resilient and compassionate individuals that are not only proud of themselves but empowered to contribute in their wider community.
+Additionally, at Brill School, our Christian Values are embedded into daily school life and the curriculum.
+We believe placing our Values at the centre of school life produces empathetic, resilient and compassionate individuals that are not only proud of themselves but empowered to use their education to contribute to their diverse and ever changing world.

 Prayer flags made during the first week of January 2021 representing our school value of Hope.